Kapendev/parin/CHEATSHEET.md

 /// Returns true if the specified character was pressed this frame. bool isPressed(char key);
-/// Returns true if the specified keyboard key was pressed this frame. bool isPressed(Keyboard key);
+/// Returns true if one of the specified keyboard keys was pressed this frame. bool isPressed(const(Keyboard)[] keys...);
 /// Returns true if the specified mouse button was pressed this frame. bool isPressed(Mouse key);
 /// Returns true if the specified gamepad button was pressed this frame.